 Executive Committee Bio

-Scott Goodinson, President
+Scott Goodinson, Past President

 Scott Goodinson has worked in the wastewater industry for over 30 years.
 He is a US Navy Veteran, serving onboard a nuclear-powered fast attack submarine during the 80’s.
 After leaving the Navy in 1986, he tried his hands at several jobs but like most of us, a better environment and clean water was in his blood.
 Professional Services Group (PSG) hired Scott in 1990 as an entry-level operator at the Cranston WPCF where he worked for 20 years.
 After retiring from Cranston, Scott worked at the West Warwick WPCF and the Warwick Sewer Authority as the Superintendent at both facilities.
 Scott is currently the Superintendent at the Town of Narragansett Wastewater Treatment Facility.